800-837-5520 Call us for a free quote Contact us

 Habitat

-Carpenter bees prefer to nest in untreated or weathered wood.
-Common nesting sites are generally on the exterior and include fascia boards, eaves, window trim, deck posts, and rails, as well as wooden outdoor furniture.
-They chew perfectly round holes into the wood, creating tunnels where they lay their eggs.
-Over time, these bee nests can expand, leading to significant carpenter bee damage to your property.
+Carpenter bees prefer untreated or weathered wood.
+Common nesting sites include fascia boards, eaves, window trim, deck posts, rails, and wooden outdoor furniture.
+Over time, these bee nests can expand and cause structural damage to your property.

 Carpenter bees in America

-Carpenter bees are common throughout the United States, especially in warm, temperate regions.
-They’re most active in spring and early summer, when they begin to burrow into wood to create nests.
-In some areas, you may also see signs of woodpeckers tapping into wooden structures in search of carpenter bee larvae, which can further damage your property.
+Carpenter bees are found throughout the United States, especially in warm, temperate regions.
+They're most active in spring and early summer as they burrow into wood to build nests.
+In some areas, woodpeckers may also damage structures while searching for carpenter bee larvae.

 Carpenter bees' behaviors, threats, and dangers